Dr Helen Colley

 I completed my PhD in 2007 in the Department of Material Science and Engineering, University of Sheffield specialising in tissue-engineering.
 After several years working as a Post-Doctoral Research Associate within the School of Clinical Dentistry, I was appointed Lecturer in Oral Bioscience in 2012 and then Senior Lecturer in 2019.

 My current research combines my interests in tissue-engineering and epithelial biology where I supervise a range of translational and interdisciplinary research projects.
 I teach Human Anatomy to Dental and Speech Therapy students at both undergraduate and postgraduate level.

 - Research interests

-My main research interest is in tissue engineering of the oral mucosa in particular the generation of novel 3D in vitro models to assist in understanding the cause and progression of oral diseases, the development of next generation therapeutics and drug delivery mechanisms, and as tools for testing novel diagnostic technologies.
+My main research interest is in tissue-engineering of the oral mucosa and skin, in particular the generation of novel three-dimensional in vitro models to assist in understanding the fundamentals of disease processes and the development of next generation therapeutics and drug delivery mechanisms.

 - Understanding the role of the extracellular matrix in oral cancer progression.